ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 The design of this method was inspired by discussions in the MASQUE working group around {{?PROXY-REQS=I-D.ietf-masque-ip-proxy-reqs}}.
 The authors would like to thank participants in those discussions for their feedback.

+Most of the text on client configuration is based on the corresponding text in
+{{CONNECT-UDP}}.